 - It will help avoid the vulnerabilities associated with transferring data on the internet and across borders.

 - Critical data can be prevented to an extent from any foreign surveillance.

 - It can help in making India become a center of data analytics with the huge data generated in the country.

-ZNetLive provides a number of hosting services like cloud servers and dedicated servers on datacenter located in India to help local business growth with increased website speed, performance and reduced IT costs.
+ZNetLive provides a number of hosting services like cloud servers and dedicated servers on a data center located in India to help local business growth with the increased website speed, performance and reduced IT costs.